Howard Hughes: Fatal crash of the Sikorsky S-43

 In the spring of 1943 Hughes spent nearly a month in Las Vegas, test-flying his Sikorsky S-43 amphibious aircraft, practicing touch-and-go landings on Lake Mead in preparation for flying the H-4 Hercules.
 The weather conditions at the lake during the day were ideal and he enjoyed Las Vegas at night.
 On May 17, 1943, Hughes flew the Sikorsky from California, carrying two Civil Aeronautics Authority (CAA) aviation inspectors, two of his employees, and actress Ava Gardner.
 Hughes dropped Gardner off in Las Vegas and proceeded to Lake Mead to conduct qualifying tests in the S-43.
 The test flight did not go well.
-The Sikorsky crashed into Lake Mead, killing CAA inspector Ceco Cline and Hughes's employee Richard Felt.
+The Sikorsky crashed into Lake Mead, killing CAA inspector Ceco Cline and Hughes' employee Richard Felt.
 Hughes suffered a severe gash on the top of his head when he hit the upper control panel and had to be rescued by one of the others on board.
 Hughes paid divers $100,000 to raise the aircraft and later spent more than $500,000 restoring it.
 Hughes sent the plane to Houston, where it remained for many years.